Philosopher's Walk in Kyoto

 History

-The Philosopher's Walk got its name from Nishida Kitaro (1870 - 1945), a Kyoto University professor and one of the most famous philosophers in Japan.
+The Philosopher's Path got its name from Nishida Kitaro (1870 - 1945), a Kyoto University professor and one of the most famous philosophers in Japan.
 He used to walk here with his friend Hajime Kawakami (1879 - 1946), a Professor of Economy, along the canal for his daily meditation.
-The construction of the path at the foot of the Higashiyama Mountain Range was completed in 1890.
-In 1912 the Philosopher's Walk was extended further south.
-Thanks to the great support of the local people the passage was completed as a walking trail in 1968 between Jodoji Bridge till the end at Nyakuoji Bridge.
-In 1986 the Philosopher´s Walk was selected for the 100 Best Japanese Roads list.
+The construction of the path at the foot of the Higashiyama Mountain Range was completed and opened to the public in 1890.
+In 1912 the Philosopher's Path was extended further south.
+Thanks to the great support of the local people the passage was completed as a walking trail in 1968 between the Jodoji Bridge till the end at Nyakuoji Bridge.
+Since that time the residents and the Kyoto City Water Supply and the Sewage Bureau have worked on the maintenance of the path.
+In 1986 the Philosopher's Path was selected for the 100 Best Japanese Roads list.
+Watch out for Kitaro’s poetry inscribed on large stones beside the trail.

 Location